immosentomppa/fullstackopen/part0/viewspadiagram.md

     server-->>browser: 304 the JavaScript file
     deactivate server

     Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server.
-Also, the script creates an unorganized list of the notes and prepares the possibility to post new notes.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: 200 the JSON file containing the notes deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes, and also gets ready to send new posted notes.

     browser->>server: GET https://studies.cs.helsinki.fi/favicon.ico
     activate server